About the Registry

 Warmblood breeding, as well as a dedicated, friendly, and approachable staff.

-German database of sport horses (VIT).
+passports will still be produced in Germany, but now the breed-name listed inside will be Westfalen.
 North American horses registered with the RPSI are eligible to compete and breed in Germany,

 under the same rules as horses born in Germany, and breeders here get input and advice from the same German judges and officials who

 oversee the direction of sport horse breeding in Germany.
 The Westfalen-NA / RPSI will continue to offer inspection eligibility for Warmblood

 mares/stallions from other accepted WB breeding organizations, as well as TB's, Arabians, Anglo and Shagya Arabs.
 As before,